stiles/north-korea-news/README.md

 ## Project scope

-This is an automated system designed to collect and archive news articles from the [Korean Central News Agency (KCNA)](http://www.kcna.kp), or 조선중앙통신.
-The project aims to maintain an up-to-date archive of news articles for topics of interest, such as political statements and world news.
+This is an automated system designed to collect and archive news articles from the [Korean Central News Agency](http://www.kcna.kp/en), known as KCNA or 조선중앙통신 in North Korea.
+The project aims to maintain an updated archive of news articles for topics of interest, such as political statements and world news.
 The collected data is stored in `JSON` format and is archived daily to an Amazon S3 bucket.

 ## Script Overview